Financial-Times/treecreeper/packages/tc-schema-sdk/README.md

 ### Schema access APIs

-All methods use an internal caching mechanism, whih is flushed whenever the schema updates.
+All methods use an internal caching mechanism, which is flushed whenever the schema updates.
 For this reason

 -   it is safe to call these methods many times because the complex transformation of values is only executed on the first invocation
 -   it is an antipattern to store the result of any invocation in a variable for any _non synchronous_ period of time - this may result in incorrect reading or writing of data